 We teach antiracism, focusing on facts and integrating self-care to increase our emotional capacity.
 Our motto is no blame, no shame, no guilt because those emotions get in the way of learning.
 In fact, we teach tough topics with humor.

 I had fun today laughing while learning.
 Seems like I’m borderline irreverent describing a webinar about fighting racism as having fun.

 We’d rather build you up and teach you how to create a better future together.
 Our challenge to you is to learn America’s history of oppression, understand and recognize your own defensive behaviors, and take antiracist action.
 If you accept this challenge, it will be your undoing; your chance to dismantle and rebuild what you’ve learned (or lived) about racism, privilege & inequality, power dynamics, even self-care.

 Taking Antiracist Action

 America and the world are seeing what Black people and other people of color have always known: white supremacy and racism are embedded in American society.
 As white people see what was once invisible to them, the shock can be paralyzing.
-As Black people witness our brothers and sisters being hurt and killed without repercussions, it compounds racial trauma.Whether you’re Black or white, if you’re new to racial and social justice and antiracism work, it can be confusing, even panic-inducing to:
+As Black people witness and experience violence against us without repercussions, it compounds racial trauma.Whether you’re Black or white, if you’re new to racial and social justice and antiracism work, it can be confusing, even panic-inducing to:

 • define and recognize systemic racism